speveril/cozy/readme.md

 - Exporting
     - Make glob.js easier to recreate
     - Ship minified pixi/underscore
-    - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config)
+    - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
 - Testing
     - Investigate this
 - Release stuff